open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/deployment/ingestion/airflow.md

 ## Docker Operator

-From version 0.12.1 we are shipping a new image `openmetadata/ingestion-base`, which only contains the `openmetadata-ingestion` package and can then be used to handle ingestions in an isolated environment.
+For this operator, we can use the `openmetadata/ingestion-base` image.
 This is useful to prepare DAGs without any installation required on the environment, although it needs for the host to have access to the Docker commands.

+### Prerequisites

+The airflow host should be able to run Docker commands.

 For example, if you are running Airflow in Docker Compose, that can be achieved preparing a volume mapping the `docker.sock` file with 600 permissions.

+### Example

 ```yaml
 volumes: